-LUCAS T. SCHULZ, Pharm.D., BCIDP (email@example.com), is Clinical Coordinator of Infectious Diseases and PGY2 ID Residency Program Director at University of Wisconsin Health.
-Schulz is also a Clinical Professor at the UWSchool of Pharmacy, contributing clinical rotations and clinical lectures in Pharmacotherapy.
-Previously, he practiced as a Critical Care Pharmacist in medical, surgical, and neurosurgical intensive care units at the University of Wisconsin Hospitals and Clinics.
-Schulz received his Pharm.D. degree from the University of Wisconsin School of Pharmacy.
-He completed a PGY1 and PGY2 critical care residency at the University of Wisconsin Hospital and Clinics.
-He is the author of 50 peer-reviewed publications and over 100 abstracts.
-In his current role, he leads an antimicrobial stewardship program recognized by The Joint Commission and Infectious Diseases Society of America as a Center of Excellence.
+Lucas T Schulz, PharmD, BCIDP ([email protected]) is manager of infectious diseases, solid organ transplant, and experiential education and the PGY1 and PGY2-infectious diseases residency program director at University of Wisconsin Health.
+Schulz is also associate clinical professor at the UW-School of Pharmacy, contributing clinical rotations and clinical lectures in pharmacotherapy.
+Previously, he practiced as a critical care pharmacist in medical, surgical, and neurosurgical intensive care units at the University of Wisconsin Hospitals and Clinics.
+Schulz received his PharmD degree from the University of Wisconsin School of Pharmacy.
+He completed a PGY1 residency and PGY2 critical care residency at the University of Wisconsin Hospital and Clinics.
+He is the author of 90 peer-reviewed publications and over 100 abstracts.
+In his current role, he is responsible for pharmacy practice advancement and is recognized as an innovative leader of pharmacists and pharmacy practice.

 Lucas has been an active member of ASHP since 2003.
-He serves in the ASHP House of Delegates.
-He has participated in the ASHP New Practitioners Forum and ASHP Midyear Clinical Meeting as a moderator and presenter.
-Lucas supports the development of ASHP Board Certification in infectious diseases as reviewer.
-He is the residency program director of an ASHP accredited PGY2 infectious disease program since 2012.
+He currently serves as the director-At-large for the Section of Inpatient Care Practitioners.
+Previous service to ASHP includes delegate to the ASHP House of Delegates, member of the ASHP New Practitioners Forum, and moderator and presenter at multiple ASHP Midyear Clinical and Summer meetings.
+Lucas supports the development of ASHP Board Certification in Infectious Diseases as author and reviewer.
+He is the residency program director of two ASHP-accredited programs since 2012.
 Lucas is also involved in leadership roles nationally and within the state of Wisconsin.